Imran4424/Software-Architecture/SolidPrinciples.md

 If a software design follows one part the other part will be followed as well.

+To understand the dependency relationship between high low module

 ![High Low Diagram](E-Commerce.png)

 Let's consider the Product Catalog part